Pros and Cons of Kevlar® Arm Protective Sleeves

 Just make sure that you never bleach Kevlar®…

-3. They fall down.
+3. They Fall Down:

-Secondly, we’ve incorporated STAYz-UP™ Elastic into many of our sleeves, which is basically a grippy band at the top of the sleeve that secure it in place comfortably.
+- We’ve incorporated STAYz-UP™ Elastic into many of our sleeves, which is basically a grippy band at the top of the sleeve that secure it in place comfortably.